NicholiNoah/NicholiNoah/content/_index.md

 ---
 title: This is about me
-metaDescription: CuriousVR is the most curious vr website this side of reality.
+metaDescription: Profile of an aspiring visual musician
 banner:
 bannerHeight: 0vh
 ---